benbalter/benbalter.github.com/_posts/2014-12-08-types-of-pull-requests.md

 **When to use it:** When you've got a small change, potentially in a part of the codebase outside your area of expertise, and you'd like someone with more experience to provide a quick :+1: before your merge the change.

 Did I miss any?
-How do you use pull requests?
+How does your team use pull requests?
 Let me know in the comments below.
-Happy collaborating!